MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/query/datetimetoticks.md

 [!INCLUDE[NoSQL](../../includes/appliesto-nosql.md)]

 Converts the specified DateTime to ticks.
-A single tick represents `100` nanoseconds or `0.000000001` (*one ten-millionth*) of a second.
+A single tick represents `100` nanoseconds or `0.000000001`of a second.

 ## Syntax